mongodb/atlas-sdk-go/docs/doc_5_best_practices.md

 }
 ```

-Scenarios for using pointers with arrays:
+The following scenarios use pointers with arrays:

-1. Update request containing an empty array (resetting the field values):
+1. Update a request containing an empty array (resetting the field values):

-If a struct property is explicitly set to an empty array, the SDK will send an empty array request to the Atlas API.
+If you explicitly set a struct property to an empty array, the SDK will send an empty array request to the Atlas API.

 ```golang
 data := Data{